Skint Dad

 While it won’t help you, you are not the only person this has happened to.
 Depressingly, this happens too often.

-Running out of money and food is not something that only happens to people on benefits or any other stereotype.
+Running out of money and food is not something that only happens to people on benefits or to anyone else who fits a stereotype.

-Having a low income (or even a decent income, but the bills are wiping out everything), debt and even delays in wages mean people don’t have enough money to make it though.
+Having a low income (or even a decent income, but with bills wiping out everything), debt, and even wage delays mean people don’t have enough money to make it through.

 What can you do if you run out of food?